 Tetsuya Nomura designed Sora, and he loves to put belts, chains, and other paraphernalia on his characters.
 In fact, Nomura did it more when people made fun of him for his proclivity.
 “I’m not the type of person that would shrink down when people tease me about it.
 I’m gonna fight back!” he said in an interview with The Mirror.

 “I’m gonna go back at it and do it more.
 So, if people egg me on saying ‘oh, Kingdom Hearts III is delayed’ well, I might even delay it further!”
 What a magical man.
-Given that proclivity, Sora is a surprisingly understated design, with his big clown pants and spiky hair.
+Given that proclivity, Sora has a surprisingly understated design, with his big clown pants and spiky hair.
 Still, he has that same quirky Nomura magic.

 In Kingdom Hearts 4, Sora looks super realistic (as you can see in the video above), which a lot of people find odd.
 But, a lot of people also said it’s likely to do with the labyrinthine KH lore, and they were right.
 Here’s Nomura’s explanation, taken from an interview with Famitsu and translated by VGC: